 During the Covid-19 pandemic, direct social interaction restrictions were carried out, but it did not limit everyone to keep in touch online through social media.
 It is evident that social media users have experienced a 61% increase in which people are looking for ways to stay connected and entertained [1].
-Social media platforms become a communication tool that is hosted and accessed via the internet.
+Social media platforms become a communication tool that is hosted and accessed via internet.
 Users can communicate selectively with others and obtain information from user-generated content including shopping activities [2].
 The online shopping environment provides freedom for consumers from various obstacles, such as inconvenient store locations, limited operating hours, and other physical shopping activities.
 Information on social media encourages users to have online impulse purchases, in which purchases are done suddenly and immediately without pre-shopping intentions [3].

 Online purchases are made without any plan due to the encouragement of information technology to avoid the spread of viruses.
 This internet penetration in the society through smartphones and the growth of e-commerce also encourage individuals to spend time on social media.
-Education, health, and economic activities have undergone a digital economic transformation since the pandemic, increasing 25% until July 2020 [4].
-In fact, in the first quarter of 2021, transactions in e-commerce reached 548 million transactions with a value of Rp 88 trillion.
+Education, health and economic activities has undergone a digital economic transformation since the pandemic, increasing 25% until July 2020 [4].
+In fact, in the first quarter of 2021, transactions in e-commerce reached 548 million transactions with a nominal value of Rp 88 trillion.
 Digitization provides an easy experience for individuals [5].
 The atmosphere of online sites related to interaction and responsiveness also triggers individuals to make impulsive decisions in e-commerce [6].

 The activities of individuals who are experienced in browsing social media are part of the enjoyment in browsing and making purchases [7].
-Huang [8], Zheng et al. [7] show that hedonic browsing and impulsive buying behavior show an interrelated relationship.
+Huang [8] and Zheng, Men, Yang, & Gong [7] show that hedonic browsing and impulsive buying behavior show an interrelated relationship.
 Hedonic search leads to get product information such as price and quality, where consumers collect information not for future purchases but to enjoy gathering information.
 Consumers get satisfaction from this browsing process, not necessarily from the purchase experience [9].
-Martin-Consuegra et al. [10]state that hedonic motivation encourages consumers to browse social media web pages and prepares consumers to interact according to brands and marketing messages leading to purchase activities.
-When consumers interact through social media, consumers process the information and develop affective judgments from social media [11].
+Martin-Consuegra et al. [10] state that hedonic motivation encourages consumers to browse social media web pages and prepares consumers to interact according to brands and marketing messages leading to purchase activities.
+When consumers interact through social media, consumers process the information received and develop affective judgments from social media [11].

-Olbrich and Holsing[12] prove a causal relationship between the provision of website features and the average time consumers spend on the website.
-As a result, consumers have a perception of cognitive and affective factors, such as perceived usefulness, perceived enjoyment, and trust that play an important role in website formation [13][14][15].
-Social media characteristics such as interactivity or personalization can affect cognitive (usability) and/or affective (enjoyment) factors [16][17][18][19] where social commerce features affect cognitive and affective factors differently depending on their functional characteristics.
+Olbrich and Holsing [12] prove a causal relationship between the provision of website features and the average time consumers spend on the website.
+As a result, consumers have a perception of cognitive and affective factors, such as perceived usefulness, perceived enjoyment, and trust that play an important role in website formation [13, 14, 15].
+Social media characteristics such as interactivity or personalization can affect cognitive (usability) and/or affective (enjoyment) factors [16, 17, 18, 19] where social commerce features affect cognitive and affective factors differently depending on their functional characteristics.

-Previous studies have emphasized the relation among hedonic browsing, flow experience, and online impulsive buying in regard to life styles [7][8][19][20][21][22][23][24] but there is hardly a study in relation to those variables with financial management behavior.
-Therefore, the purpose of this study is to find out the relationships among hedonic browsing, flow experience, cognitive and affective factors, and financial management behavior as well as online impulsive buying, especially in the Covid-19 post-pandemic era.
+Previous studies have put the emphasis on the relation among hedonic browsing, flow experience and online impulsive buying in regard to life styles [20, 8, 21, 19, 22, 23, 7, 24], but hardly ever there is a study in relation to those variables with financial management behavior.
+Therefore, the purposes of this study are to find out the relationships among hedonic browsing, flow experience, cognitive and affective factors, and financial management behavior as well as online impulsive buying, especially in the post pandemic Covid-19.